gallochris/people/_posts/2015-08-06-kevin-maney.md

 There is this other part, which is the equivalent of having U2 play in your living room.
 Which I guess if your the president you can do, but it's probably not a great business model for U2.
 And probably not a convenient model for most of us.

-The [model looks like this](http://3.bp.blogspot.com/-XUl57hwM2zo/T1I2l6lxKyI/AAAAAAAAAUc/a3trqKpQIMw/s1600/Fidelity+Belly+(Cropped).png?__SQUARESPACE_CACHEVERSION=1337125202104), and there is this spot in the middle, where products are neither enough fidelity or enough convenience to really get people excited.
+The [model looks like this](http://3.bp.blogspot.com/-XUl57hwM2zo/T1I2l6lxKyI/AAAAAAAAAUc/a3trqKpQIMw/s1600/Fidelity+Belly+(Cropped), and there is this spot in the middle, where products are neither enough fidelity or enough convenience to really get people excited.

-I call this area the **Fidelity Belly.**
+I call this area the *Fidelity Belly.*

 And then there is one other aspect of the chart, which is actually quite important.
 I put these two arrows at either end because I realize that technology constantly allows the borders of this whole model to change or move outward.